 How to Deal With Disputes Over Boundary Line Fences

-Did you know that, unless there is express legal agreement to the contrary, fences on boundary lines are the property of both neighbors?
+Did you know that, unless there is an express legal agreement to the contrary, fences on boundary lines are the property of both neighbors?
 This means that even the most stubborn neighbor fence disputes can be solved in a manner that doesn't need to involve the court system.
 In most cases, both neighbors are responsible for the upkeep and renovation of the fence that forms the boundary line between their two properties.

 If a fence should require some major renovation, or if the entire fence needs to be replaced, it's an excellent idea to do so in conjunction with your neighbor.
 For example, you may agree to split the cost and cooperate fully in the matter of repairing or replacing it.
-This is an excellent way to build good will and trust with the person on the other side of your boundary fence.
+This is an excellent way to build goodwill and trust with the person on the other side of your boundary fence.